timohencken/GrowattPublicApiPy/README.md

 # Implementation status
 ## ***Alpha***: The library is in an early stage of development and is not yet feature complete.

+## Reading/writing settings seems not to work.
+All tries I did returned "error code 1: SYSTEM_ERROR" :(
+(But still I was able to set my inverter to standby mode, so it seems to work despite the error message)

 # Submodules and methods

 ## User